 If you have 10 minutes to spare, Popsugar has something for you.
 They have a variety of exercises you can try like do Cardio-Pilates, Cardio boxing, and dancing.
 You will also learn how to do burpees and planks.
 My personal favorite is the HIIT (High-Intensity Interval Training).
 It is an intense workout but it’s super worth it.
 My husband noticed the changes already, so that’s a woot-woot!

-High Intensity Interval Training involves alternating between very intense bouts of exercise and low-intensity exercise.
+What is High-Intensity Interval Training?
+This workout involves alternating between very intense bouts of exercise and low-intensity exercise.
 For example, sprinting for 30 seconds, then walking for 60 seconds is high-intensity interval training.
-HIIT can be used both anaerobically (in the gym with weights) and aerobically with cardio.
+I’ve seen more people attesting to the benefits of HIIT workout.
+Find out its benefits and why it can be a better workout alternative for you.

 Check the workouts on their YouTube channel that would suit your fitness level.